NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - Made frame 8, from 10
 - Act4A comes out quicker and ends quicker
 - 8B
+    - Damage increased from 14 from 19
     - High crushes on landing
     - 4 less recovery frames
-    - Damage and guard damage to 19 from 14
     - Hitbox active for 5 frames from 4
     - Made strong power instead of weak power
     - Does not jump as far forward